-People with autism may also become attached to objects (or parts of objects), such as toys, figurines or model cars – or more unusual objects like milk bottle tops, stones or shoes.
-An interest in collecting is also quite common: it might be Star Trek DVDs, travel brochures, insects, leaves or bus tickets.
+Autistic people might also become attached to objects (or parts of objects), such as toys, figurines or model cars – or more unusual objects like milk bottle tops, stones or shoes.
+An interest in collecting is also quite common.

-- obsessions may provide structure, order and predictability, and help people cope with the uncertainties of daily life
+- provide structure, order and predictability, and help people cope with the uncertainties of daily life

-- people who find social interaction difficult might use their special interests as a way to start conversations and feel more self-assured in social situations
+- give someone a way to start conversations and feel more self-assured in social situations

-- obsessions may help people to relax and feel happy
+- help someone to relax and feel happy

 Is it an obsession or a hobby?

-- Does the person appear distressed when engaging in the behaviour or does the person give signs that they are trying to resist the behaviour?
-(Eg someone who flaps their hands may try to sit on their hands to prevent the behaviour.)
+- Does the person appear distressed when engaging in the behaviour or trying to resist the behaviour?
+For example, someone who flaps their hands may then try to sit on their hands.

-- Can the person stop the behaviour independently?
+- Is the person unable to stop the behaviour independently?